PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 1. Verify `git status --short --branch`, local/remote divergence, and the two latest commits; do not create a pull request.
-2. Inspect `_optimize_transpose_axis3_const_concat_bridge_nhwc_chains`, all
+2. Move the complete `_optimize_transpose_axis3_const_concat_bridge_nhwc_chains` implementation
-   production positions, and existing success coverage to freeze behavior.
+   mechanically to a focused pass module while retaining a signature-compatible lowerer wrapper and the single raw production call.
-3. Add a compact dedicated corpus covering post fan-out, retained NCHW users, public boundaries, permutation/axis, shape compatibility, and shared constants.
+3. Add an AST-equivalence check against `019d3c6` and a single-owner architecture gate.
-4. Run focused and full direct gates, then commit and push characterization before mechanical extraction.
+4. Run focused and full direct gates, then commit and push extraction before introducing indexed candidate planning or a transactional runner.

 Resume constraints remain: commit and push at coherent checkpoints only; no pull request; no new dependency; default direct TFLite and `-cotof` must remain